These are our favorite camping items that we have bought, tested, and recommend. Click the photo to be taken to Amazon to see the product.

 This is a much better solution for the emergency break away cable.
 It replaces the long cable the Casita comes with.

-Bug Screens!
-Furnace, hot water heater, and fridge:
+Bug Screens for the Furnace, hot water heater, and fridge

 The Camco water filters are critical to keep sediment and particles out of your water system.
 If it’s your first purchase, get this one with the strain relief included.
 If you need refills, get a pair cheap here.